Zilog Z80: Microarchitecture

-Although the Z80 is generally considered an eight-bit CPU, it has a four-bit ALU, so calculations are done in two cycles.
+Although the Z80 is generally considered an eight-bit CPU, it has a four-bit ALU, so calculations are done in two steps.

 Z80 assembly language

 Datapoint 2200 and Intel 8008

-The first Intel 8008 assembly language was based on a very simple (but systematic) syntax inherited from the Datapoint 2200 design.
+The first Intel 8008 assembly language was based on a simple (but systematic) syntax inherited from the Datapoint 2200 design.
 This original syntax was later transformed into a new, somewhat more traditional, assembly language form for this same original 8008 chip.
 At about the same time, the new assembly language was also extended to accommodate the additional addressing modes in the more advanced Intel 8080 chip (the 8008 and 8080 shared a language subset without being binary compatible; however, the 8008 was binary compatible with the Datapoint 2200).

 In this process, the mnemonic L, for LOAD, was replaced by various abbreviations of the words LOAD, STORE and MOVE, intermixed with other symbolic letters.
-The mnemonic letter M, for memory (referenced by HL), was lifted out from within the instruction mnemonic to become a syntactically freestanding operand, while registers and combinations of registers became very inconsistently denoted; either by abbreviated operands (MVI D, LXI H and so on), within the instruction mnemonic itself (LDA, LHLD and so on), or both at the same time (LDAX B, STAX D and so on).
+The mnemonic letter M, for memory (referenced by HL), was lifted out from within the instruction mnemonic to become a syntactically freestanding operand, while registers and combinations of registers became inconsistently denoted; either by abbreviated operands (MVI D, LXI H and so on), within the instruction mnemonic itself (LDA, LHLD and so on), or both at the same time (LDAX B, STAX D and so on).

 Illustration of four syntaxes, using samples of equivalent, or (for 8086) very similar, load and store instructions.
 The Z80 syntax uses parentheses around an expression to indicate that the value should be used as a memory address (as mentioned below), while the 8086 syntax uses brackets instead of ordinary parentheses for this purpose.
 Both Z80 and 8086 use the + sign to indicate that a constant is added to a base register to form an address.
 Note that the 8086 is not a complete superset of the Z80.
 BX is the only 8086 register pair that can be used as a pointer.